 One of our priorities here at The Baby Sleep Site® (aside from doing everything we can to help your baby sleep!) is to stay on top of current sleep-related research and best practice recommendations.
 Nicole and our team of sleep consultants really are sleep experts, but there’s a reason for that – they keep up with what’s happening in the field of sleep research!

-Well, last week, one of our consultants forwarded a new and interesting article on to the rest of us.
+One of our sleep consultants found a new and interesting article, and shared with the rest of us.
 This article, from NPR’s health blog, poses the question, “Can probiotics help soothe colicky babies?”

 Given that colic can lead to lots of nighttime waking, we were all ears!
 So what’s the scoop?
 Can probiotics help colicky babies?
 Or is this just another ‘cure’ that’s not actually a cure, like melatonin supplements?

 What Are Probiotics, And How Do They Help Newborns And Young Babies?

 Simply put, probiotics (also known as ‘lactobacillus‘) are good bacteria.
 This is the type of bacteria found in the human digestive system – it’s the bacteria that helps us digest our food properly, and that prevents things like diarrhea and constipation.

 What does this have to do with newborns and young babies?
 Well, as it turns out, many people (from parents to doctors and medical researchers) believe that colic symptoms are due largely to baby tummy troubles, like gas and bloating for example.
 The theory is that colicky babies in particular struggle with stomach problems, and that’s where the long bouts of inconsolable crying come from.

 It follows, then, that giving newborns and young babies a dose of probiotics would help ease their tummy troubles, and would thereby reduce (or maybe even eliminate) their colicky symptoms.

 This seems logical – but is it true?
 Does it actually work?